We Are Increasing Risk Sensitivity and Improving the Quality of Our Activities by Further Strengthening Our Risk-management Structures

 - Intellectual property (IP disputes)

 BCP is the very essence of business strategy.
 Therefore, SEKISUI CHEMICAL Group, whose adoption of a Company system has made the range of the business in which it engages broad, has decided on a basic posture of having those in charge of each line of business (the heads of business units, the presidents of business companies, etc.) determine the necessity of BCP individually, based on the particulars of the business in which they are engaged, and is promoting formulation of business-continuity plans and the implementation of business continuity management (BCM) based on ISO 22301, a standard for methods of implementing BCM.
-In light of the recent increase in the number of threats, as well as the growing need to determine how to continue operations in the event of a medium- to long-term loss of key management resources, and to prepare for such an event, the Group is developing an initial response plan (ERP) that places the protection of human life as the highest priority at all organizations as a company-wide initiative from fiscal 2021.
-In addition, the Group will also focus on establishing BCM for each of our domestic and overseas businesses in line with the individual characteristics of each business in our diverse lineup of operations.
-Even in an emergency situation that could threaten the continuance of operations, we will minimize losses to our organization and our customers while continuing to fulfill our social responsibilities as a company by responding quickly and restoring important functions as soon as possible.
+In light of the recent increase in the number of threats, as well as the growing need to determine how to continue operations in the event of a medium to long-term loss of key management resources, and to prepare for such an event, the Group has developed and revised the working of its initial response plan (ERP) that places the protection of human life as the highest priority at all organizations as a Group-wide initiative from fiscal 2021.
+In addition, major business organizations throughout the Group are promoting efforts to put in place resource-based all-hazard BCPs to address every type of crisis event.
+Plans are in place to establish ERPs in all organizations during the period of the current medium-term plan.
+We aim to establish a BCM system that can be regularly reviewed through training and other means within our own organization.
+Even in an emergency situation that could threaten the continuance of operations, we will minimize losses to our organization and customers while continuing to fulfill our social responsibilities as a company by responding quickly and restoring important functions as soon as possible.

 Bolstering the Domestic Crisis-management System